tosokr/jekyll-theme-chirpy/_posts/2020-02-14-apim-basic-auth-keyvault.md

         <!--Delete the Authorization header, because it can cause problems at the backend-->
         <set-header name="Authorization" exists-action="delete" />
 ```
-8. Basic authorization is just a Base64 representation of the combination username:password (if you changed the username and password combination from above, use [https://www.base64encode.org](https://www.base64encode.org) to generate your Base64 string).
+8. Basic authentication is a Base64 representation of the combination username:password (if you changed the username and password combination from above, use [https://www.base64encode.org](https://www.base64encode.org) to generate your Base64 string).
 When calling the API, add the following header in the request:
 ```
 Key: Authorization
 Value: Basic ZGVtbzpwQHNzd29yZDE=
 ```

-9. Grab a beer.
-You finished.
+Grab a beer.
+You finished!